OCA/sale-promotion/sale_coupon_fixed_price/readme/DESCRIPTION.rst

-This module adds an option to set a fixed price for condition matching products
+This module adds an option to set a fixed price for the matching line when the coupon is applied.